Nexon CEO Owen Mahoney: Game companies say they love innovation but resist creators at every turn

 GamesBeat: If you think back to one of these big meetings you’ve had where you’re listening to pitches, do you remind yourself of something when you’re listening to those pitches?
 Something about what your role should be?
 When you get one of those pitches that’s hard, scary, expensive, complicated, what do you try to say in order to bring that kind of thing home or make it into a success?

 Mahoney: One thing is, most pitches that you look at are not very interesting, because they’re not very different from what’s already out there.
 Once you’re into something that looks interesting and creative and different, then the question is, can the team pull it off?
-It takes not just a bunch of great ideas, but also a lot of–it takes experience in what they want to do.
+It takes not just a bunch of great ideas, but also a lot of — it takes experience in what they want to do.
 It also takes self-discipline to be able to do it well.
 They have to be smart and good craftsmen.
 They have to be technically sound.
-The other thing you look for is an ability–a smart discussion on what are the unknowns about what they’re trying to build.
+The other thing you look for is an ability — a smart discussion on what are the unknowns about what they’re trying to build.
 If they’re trying to do something completely new, by definition it won’t have been done before.
 There are smart ways to go about that to discover what the unknowns are and how to go about addressing them.

-One of the ways to look at this–great game development is not a linear process.
+One of the ways to look at this — great game development is not a linear process.
 There’s a huge amount of iteration to figure out if something is fun.
 One reason I think that people like to do the same old thing is because the less new the game is, the more it’s a linear process, the more it looks like a movie.
-They call it pre-production.
+They call it preproduction.
 They talk about production and post-production.
 Those are movie terms for a linear entertainment type, and therefore a linear process.
 But the best games I’ve seen have been highly iterative.
 You start with an idea and a small plan.
 You hack it up.
 You test it.
 You adjust your plan.
 You hack it up again.
 You test it.
 You keep going down that process until you find out if it’s really fun.
 That makes most people very nervous.
 It also makes it hard to make a P&L for completion and a timeline and all those things.

 Again, if you look at all the great games that have come out of nowhere and blown everyone away, it’s been something completely different.
 But they’ve had a great deal of respect for that iterative process.